curl/everything-curl/http/modify/compression.md

 For SCP and SFTP transfers, there is `--compressed-ssh`.
 It compresses all traffic in either direction.

-## HTTP headers
+### HTTP headers

 HTTP/1.x headers cannot be compressed.
 HTTP/2 and HTTP/3 headers on the other hands are always compressed and cannot be sent uncompressed.
 However, as a convenience to users, curl always shows the headers uncompressed in a style similar to how they look for HTTP/1.x to make the output and look consistent.

-## Uploads
+### HTTP uploads

-For HTTP there is no standard way to do compression.
+For HTTP uploads with POST or PUT there is no standard way to do compression.
 The above mentioned HTTP compression methods only work for downloads.